 For Thanksgiving in October/November, I like my students to participate in a Thanksgiving Drama Circle by Runde’s Room.
 Students love this interactive and structured improv-like game that gets everyone participating and laughing together.

 For Remembrance Day in November, my students work on a choral reading of A Prayer for the 21st Century by John Marsden.
 First we read the poem out loud and analyse the meaning as a class.
 Then I break the class up into six different groups that each learn a different verse of the poem.
 We present with the class standing in six rows facing forward.
 It looks really dramatic, and adds some creativity into a traditional activity like choral reading.
-Check out this detailed blog post for more Remembrance Day lesson plans or purchase this ready to teach – complete middle school Remembrance Day Unit.
+Check out this detailed blog post for more Remembrance Day lesson plans or purchase this ready-to-teach – complete middle school Remembrance Day Unit.
 Find this resource on Shopify CAD and Teachers Pay Teachers USD.